 You can often find more trades than if using longer-term strategies.

-We can’t stress this enough: Preparation is key in day trading.
+I can’t stress this enough: Preparation is key in day trading.

 Scalping moves at a rapid pace — you need to be fully focused and use short-term charts and Level 2 quotes.

 With scalping, the goal is to make many small profits over a trading session.
 The downside?
 It can be stressful and little fees can add up too.